-Foxtel offers three different broadband plans, all of which are available with both ADSL and NBN fibre connections, on a 12 or 24 month contract – the latter saves you $150 in equipment fees.
-The company utilises Telstra’s ADSL broadband infrastructure, meaning its coverage and reliability should be as good as any of the big providers.
+Foxtel utilises Telstra’s ADSL broadband infrastructure, meaning its coverage and reliability should be as good as any of the big providers.
 The major difference between the two connection types is that NBN-ready households can choose from one of four download speed tiers, and like with other service providers, a faster connection will cost you extra each month.

 Foxtel ADSL2+ Broadband Plans

 The fun doesn’t stop there, however.
 With these bundles you’ll get the Foxtel iQ3 set top box included, as well as Foxtel Go, which makes watching these channels on your phone, PC or tablet away from home a breeze.
 Plus, with each package you have the ability to add on Multiroom, which is a feature designed so you can watch Foxtel in a number of rooms in the home.
 Plus you can also add on a wide variety of call packs to your home phone bundle.
-This all comes with a $99 set-up fee, though, but you may find it’s worth that amount for a hassle-free installation.
+No matter your contract, however, you will be subject to the $200+ equipment fee, which is for the iQ3 box.

 Foxtel NBN Plans